 And just down from the Orchard Hall is the new Discovery Room.
 This room is a dedicated space for children and young people in New Earswick.
 With bright colours and lots of scope for fun and creativity, the room has been designed by local young people along with York-based artist Liz Foster.

 Upstairs are a number of meeting rooms which can be booked, a computer room and a quieter space for reading and relaxation.

 Visiting and contacting us

-The Folk Hall is open when the Post Office is open, every week day between 9.30am and 4pm.
+The Folk Hall is open when the Post Office is open, every week day between 9.30am and 6pm and 9am-1.30pm on Saturdays.
 Everyone is welcome to come along.